 Digital Marketing Conferences

 There are dozens and maybe even hundreds of other digital marketing conferences that are extremely relevant for travel bloggers.
-If you cant make it out to a travel blogging conference, find a digital marketing conference close to you where you are sure to learn plenty and network with people who work in digital marketing full time.
+If you can’t make it out to a travel blogging conference, find a digital marketing conference close to you where you are sure to learn plenty and network with people who work in digital marketing full time.

 My preferred conference is held annually in Las Vegas with regional conferences throughout the US.
 This February, I’ll be attending the regional conference in my hometown of Austin.
 The one-day regional conferences are affordable, especially when you book early, they usually start around $350 then go up as you get closer to the day.
 The disadvantage with most digital marketing conferences is the price.
 For most people the business they work for is paying for the conference, making it easy for them to charge more.

 Annually, there is a conference in Las Vegas.
 It is a three-day event full of panels, keynotes, and workshops.
 These events bring speakers from Google, Facebook, and many top industry professionals.
 Dates for Las Vegas are scheduled for October 7-10, 2019.

 Local Conferences and Workshops